anosikeosifo/anosikeosifo.github.io/_posts/2017-02-19-Iterators-and-iterables.markdown

 This gives the iterator an opportuniy to auto-cleanup should an iteration end prematurely, after which it closes the iterator.

 ### throw()
 When used, this forwards a method call to a generator that is iterated over via `yield`.
-A [further study on iterators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#iterator) would epxatiate on this.
+A [further study on iterators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#iterator) would expatiate on this.

 ## Finishing Iterators